nzoschke/ngitx/Readme.md

 # ngitx

-Experiments with Apache and CGI git-http-backend behind an nginx consistent hashing load balancing proxy.
+Experiments with Apache and CGI git-http-backend behind an nginx load balancing proxy.

+The simplest nginx config uses the ngx_http_consistent_hash module to select a backend.

-Nginx is built via ngx_openresty, where the lua-nginx-module opens up very flexible methods of proxying to a specific Apache backend.
+A more powerful nginx config uses the lua-nginx-module to program arbitrarily complex methods of selecting a backend.
 See the `location ~ ^/lua` section of bin/nginx for one experiment.
+With ngx.location.capture or lua-resty-redis, backends can be selected by asking a remote resource, all in a non-blocking manner.

 ## Darwin Quickstart